eichelbw/franklin/README.md

 - [X] Acquire dev key for Evernote
 - [X] Write some API requests to get familiar
+- [ ] Get previously created todo note from Evernote
+- [ ] Display todo status from note
+- [ ] Allow user to finish a todo and communicate this to EN
 - [ ] Finish the microblog tutorial
 - [ ] Move Franklin off of /index
 - [ ] Actually build it